ICOM4036/GODA/README.md

 ###Features

-help - will display a list of all commands available to be used.
+help - will display a list of all commands available to be used.\n

 help [command] - will display specific description about [command].